reiterate-app/reiterate-app.github.io/photo-start.md

 Photo Start uses your phone's motion sensors for orientation-based triggers. **Hold your phone upright** (portrait mode) while scanning faces.

 **Laying the phone flat on a table** (face-up, screen visible) triggers the selection automatically.
 Alternatively, the **Roll** button is always available and performs the same function.

+---

+For information about how Photo Start handles your data, see the [Privacy Policy](/privacy-policy).